 streaming, dreaming, coming to terms with a recently-deceased aunt

-who had trouble breathing.
-Yes I loved her so, she helped me find sense
+who had COPD trouble breathing.
+How I loved her so, she helped me find sense

 in the mess of teenage years, she gave me shelter from the helter